 Coordinated framework agreements in Sweden

-In 2010, the Swedish government decided to centralize certain coordinated public procurement activities that up to then had been carried out in ten different central government authorities.
-The new organization, the National Procurement Services, was established in January 2011.
-The National Procurement Services is a department within the central government authority Kammarkollegiet.
-The main task of Kammarkollegiet comprises administrative, legal and financial services to other public organizations.
+The National Procurement Services is a department within the central government authority Kammarkollegiet since 2011.
+The main task of Kammarkollegiet is to provide administrative, legal and financial services to other public organizations.

-Central government authorities should use the National Procurement Services framework agreements unless they find other forms of contracts better all in all.
-If an authority does not wish to use these framework agreements they should notify the National Procurement Services.
+Central government authorities are obliged to use the National Procurement Services framework agreements unless they find another form of procurement better overall.
+When a central government authority decides not to use a coordinated framework agreement for a particular procurement, the authority is obliged to notify the National Procurement Services of the reason.

-There are two exceptions to the task of the National Procurement Services:
+There are two exceptions to The National Procurement Service´s task to conclude framework agreements:

-- Coordinated framework agreements concerning payment services and debt cards are supplied by the National Debt Office (RGK).
+- Payment services and debit cards.
+These are handled by the National Debt Office (Riksgälden, RGK).

-The National Procurement Services is financed by fees which are charged by the suppliers in proportion to turn-over.
-The economic goal is full coverage of costs.
+The National Procurement Services is financed by fees charged from each supplier party to a framework agreement, in proportion to the supplier's turn-over resulting from call-offs.
+The department's economic goal is full coverage of costs.
 Every year, the government decides how the financial results should be disposed.
-In recent years, the total turn-over derived from these coordinated framework agreements has approximately amounted to EUR 1 billion annually.
-This can be compared to the total value of goods and services procured by all central government authorities in Sweden which amounts to more than EUR 15 billion annually, or to the total value of goods and services procured by central, regional and local public authorities in Sweden which amounts to approximately EUR 50 billion annually (about 17 % of GDP).
-These figures are very rough but they might provide a reference as to the economic scope of the national framework agreements in Sweden.
+In 2016, the total turn-over derived from these coordinated framework agreements amounted to approximately EUR 1.4 billion (SEK 14.1 billion).
+This can be compared to to the total value of goods and services procured by central, regional and local public authorities in Sweden which amounts to approximately EUR 66.4 billion (SEK 634 billion 2014) (about 20 % of GDP).
+These figures are very rough but they might provide a reference as to the economic scope of the coordinated framework agreements in Sweden.

-The National Procurement Services has developed a fixed work process in order to safeguard quality in the procurement activities.
-An electronic procurement system was implemented right from the start, in 2011.
+The National Procurement Services has developed a work process in order to ensure quality in the procurement activities.
+An electronic procurement system was implemented as activities begun in 2011.
 Feasibility studies are carried out in cooperation with users, i.e. representatives from central government authorities and, in the case of ICT products and services, regional and local authorities.
-In the procurement phase, social and environmental aspects as well as the possibility for small and medium-sized enterprises to place tenders are taken into account.
+When defining requirements for the tendering process, social and environmental aspects as well as the possibility for small and medium-sized enterprises to place tenders are taken into account.

-An important part of the work process comprises active contract management.
+An important part of the work process is active contract management.
 This means that the framework agreements are followed up continuously during the duration of the contracts.
-The contract managers help the procuring entities to call off from the framework agreements and follow up the terms of delivery in close contact with the users as well as the suppliers.
-External audits of suppliers are carried out by professional audit firms according to plan.
-In order to offer structured support to both procuring entities and suppliers, electronic forms have been developed for the call-off process.
+The contract managers help the procuring entities conduct call-offs from the framework agreements and follow up the terms of delivery in close contact with the users as well as the suppliers.
+External audits of suppliers are carried out by professional audit firms.
+In order to provide effective support to both procuring entities and suppliers, electronic forms have been developed for the call-off process.